knownasilya/fire-modal/README.md

 ### Install Bootstrap

 The above instructions will make the modal functional, but it will not look like the bootstrap modal.
+The following instructions will help you get the styles setup.

+First install the bootstrap dependency:

 ```no-highlight
 bower install bootstrap --save-dev